A Brief Biography

 The 2020s

-After seven wonderful years with the Catholic Diocese of Broken Bay, I am now employed part-time for Catholic Religious Australia, as well as returning to part-time work as a Freelance Educator in which I continue my Light of Torah ministry as well as assisting other church projects.
+After seven wonderful years with the Catholic Diocese of Broken Bay, I am now employed part-time for Catholic Religious Australia, as well as returning to part-time work as a Freelance Educator in which I continue my Light of Torah ministry as well as assisting other church and interfaith projects.
 I love engaging in meaningful work that draws on a lifetime of accomplishments and creative energies.
 These are different times, with fresh challenges.
-Together with God’s grace, we can do new and exciting things for the renewal of the Church.
+Together with God’s grace, we can do new and exciting things for the renewal of the church and for the common good.